 The second challenge was finding harissa paste.
 Harissa paste is made from hot chili peppers and other spices and herbs.
 It’s not a commonly used ingredient in U.S. cooking (although I think it should be!), and it is an ESSENTIAL shakshuka ingredient.
 I was excited to see that Trader Joe’s had it – and they had a delicious harissa paste to boot!
 There are so many wonderful spices and seasonings in this one little jar – wow!

 The final challenge was getting the chicken just right.
 Eggs are much more forgiving and poach well inside the sauce.
 However, I knew the chicken would turn out rubbery if I simply poached it raw inside the sauce.
 Instead of poaching the chicken in the sauce from a raw state, I decided to use my indoor grill pan and grill the chicken strips first.

 Grilling the chicken gave the cooking process a head start.
 The chicken just cooked inside the sauce for a few minutes before it was ready to eat.
 The chicken was neither rubbery nor hard.
 It was, indeed, juicy!

 As my family devoured the spicy shakshuka chicken dinner, I silently prayed they wouldn’t finish it all because I wanted to enjoy leftovers for lunch the next day.
 (Happy to say there was a little leftover shakshuka for me – score!)

 I promise you, this meal is loaded with all things good for you.
-Sugar-free marinara sauce, mushrooms, onion, zucchini and garlic.
-Every bite is a so exciting.
-If you like spice and flavor, I know you will enjoy this Whole30 compliant dinner.
+Sugar-free marinara sauce, mushrooms, onion, zucchini, and garlic.
+Every bite is so exciting.
+If you like spice and flavor, I know you will enjoy this Whole30-compliant dinner.
 Enjoy!